Here’s what you should consider when picking a plan

 The various “parts” of Medicare may seem confusing; however, learning a few principles about how they work can make it much easier to understand.

-Medicare is for people 65 and older or those receiving disability benefits for two years or more.
+Medicare insurance is for people 65 and older or those receiving disability benefits for two years or more.
 Most people pay about $150 per month, depending upon income.
 Parts A and B cover 80% of the costs for care.
 Part A covers hospice and hospitalizations.
 For nursing home care, it pays for 20 days.
 After that, patients owe a co-insurance of $185.50 a day up until 100 days.
 From day 21-100, the patient will have a co-pay.

 “Once they determine skilled care is no longer needed and can be managed in the home or someone plateaus, at that point Part A ends at the nursing home,” said Brianne Barr, director of social work at Seneca Hill Manor.